 Promotional pricing can compromise your value-based price in the long run

 One of the inherent differences between value-based pricing and cost-plus pricing is that the former relies much more heavily on potential customers believing in the value of your product.
-If you are repeatedly lowering the price of your product, it will signal to those customers that even you don't believe in the value you are offering.
+If you are repeatedly lowering the price of your product, it will signal to your customer base that even you don't believe in the value you are offering.
 Even in the realm of physical products, brands that sell well above the cost of product and rely on their name to sell products, don't have sales all that often, if at all.

 Promotional pricing can affect customer retention